-This song, as is made clear from the title itself, largely about having a pitifully low level of self-worth.
+This song, as is made clear from the title itself, is largely about having a pitifully low level of self-worth.

 The inclusion of this entry on my list may be largely, if not entirely, attributed to my association of it with the final scene of HBO's Generation Kill.